halimath/decor/README.md

 ## Development

 The files in package `html` are generated from the corresponding files in package `text`.
 The code generation tool can be found in `cmd/gen-html`.
-In order to run this tool, you need Go >= 1.16.
-The resulting code will work with Go >= 1.14.

 ## License